 Many research studies demonstrate the danger of whiplash.
 One research study found that almost 40 percent of whiplash victims were dissatisfied with their health five years after the accident, compared to 24 percent of accident victims who suffered other “mild” injuries.
 These injuries can be chronic, and even surgery and extensive rehabilitation may not fully heal them.

-Usually, the rear driver is presumed to be at fault for a rear-end injury because their car is the one striking the other.
-However, the driver of the car can rebut the presumption if they can show that the front car stopped short or cut them off before the accident.
+Usually, the rear driver is presumed to be at fault for a rear-end injury because the car strikes the other.
+However, the car’s driver can rebut the presumption if they can show that the front car stopped short or cut them off before the accident.
 You should always check with an attorney to see if you have a potential case.

 A T-bone accident is when the front end of one car hits the broadside of another car.
 T-bone accidents usually happen when a car has run a stop sign or red light.
 They can also happen at unmarked intersections when a car tries to cross oncoming traffic to reach the other side of the road.